AWS-DevOps-shubh/Docker-Learning-doc/Docker-learn.md

 The Docker client (docker) is the primary way to many Docker user interact with Docker.
 When you use command like **docker run**, the client sends the commands to **dockerd**, which carried out them.
 The docker commands uses the Docker API. the Docker client communicate the more than one daemon.

+*Docker registries*

+A Docker registry stores Docker images.
+Docker Hub is a public registry that anyone can use, and Docker looks for images on Docker Hub by default.
+You can even run your own private registry.

+When you use the docker pull or docker run commands, Docker pulls the required images from your configured registry.
+When you use the docker push command, Docker pushes your image to your configured registry.